Student Organizations A-Z

 The Chicago-Kent Federalist Society is a group of civil libertarians and conservatives interested in the state of the legal order.
 The Society promotes the intellectual exchange of views concerning current legal and public policy issues.
 Our annual Speaker Series stimulate this active discourse on our campus.
 Working together with a variety of other student organizations, the Federalist Society hosts legal scholars from across the country and invites them to share, discuss, and debate their views with our students and faculty.

-Hellenic Law Student Association
+First-Generation Law Student Association

 Hispanic-Latino Law Students Association (HLLSA)